Dongguan: Social issues

+Capital of Sex

 Also, Dongguan has built a notoriety within China for its various types of brothels, massage parlors, nightclubs, sauna centers and karaoke bars.
 The city had more than 120 top-end luxury hotels and hundreds of other mid-range places that offer illegal sexual services or lease floors to sex operators, and many parts of the broader service sector benefit from the trade brought by visitors.
 Although much of the business is illegal, police operations to limit these activities were for a long time largely ineffective, in part because corrupt members of the local administration and other officials have business interests in the sector.
-On 9 February 2014, CCTV aired a report about prostitution in Dongguan.
-In reaction, on the same day, Dongguan police launched a crackdown on brothels, massage parlors, nightclubs, sauna centres and karaoke bars, leading to some commentary that the city's days as China's sex capital were numbered.

-Education

-The city is home to 650 educational institutions: one general college, a TV University as well as technical and vocational schools, 550 primary schools and 480 kindergartens.
-Also, Dongguan is home to a wide range of international schools due to the large expat community.

-The number of professional teachers, including those at kindergartens, totals 20,268.
-A comparatively integrated educational system has been set up including preschool, basic, vocational, higher and lifelong adult education.
-Senior high school education has developed since 1995.

-The Dongguan University of Technology is located in Dongguan.

-Festivals

-Dongguan hosts the following annual festivals:
+As a result, Dongguan was notorious as China's Capital of Sex (性都, also translated as Sex Capital of China or China's Sin City), its prostitution industry operating openly for decades alongside the city's rapid industrialization.